FREQUENTLY ASKED QUESTIONS

 A. Presently, I charge $250.00 per hour.
-Attorneys who bill hourly typically charge in 6 minute increments.
+Typically family law attorneys bill "hourly", in 6 minute increments.
 Generally, clients are charged “.2”, or 12 minutes, for any work done related to your case.
 For example, if I receive an email/text from a client, the client is billed ".2” for the receipt and reading of the email/text even though it may not have taken a full 12 minutes to do so.

 Please note that my hourly rate can increase or decrease depending upon how labor-intensive your case is.
 For example, complex divorces and custody litigation can be labor intensive due to performing discovery and/or trial preparation.
 If I do spend that much more time on your matter, more than likely I will discount the billing rate to stay competitive with firms who have paralegals and/or law clerks, for whom the firm can charge a lower hourly rate for the same work I can perform.

 Q. How does your rate compare to other family law attorneys?

 A. My rate is lower than most local family law attorneys.
 The hourly rates in Pittsburgh range anywhere from $75 an hour for a paralegal, to more than $500 an hour for a named partner at a larger family law firm.

 An important note is that an attorneys' hourly rate is NOT an indicator of how good the attorney is, or, how well the attorney will perform in Court.
 While one would hope that the attorneys' hourly rate is a reflection of their skill ("the higher the rate the better the attorney"), often times the rate only represents that the attorney is charging $500 an hour, and a client is willing to pay it regardless of the attorneys' skill or reputation.